czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

   - Memory holds `2^32` bytes and takes 200 cycles to access
   - 32B block size
 - Caches
-  - Moves data at a courser granularity than bytes to take advantage of locality
+  - Moves data at a coarser granularity than bytes to take advantage of locality
     - Views memory as blocks
     - Each block is discrete
     - Requested data will be somewhere within the fetched chunk